SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ### Option 1 - Clone the GitHub repository

-To check out the project, clone this GitHub repository by opening a terminal and typing:
+To check out the project, clone this GitHub repository by opening a terminal (cmd in Windows search) and copying the below into the window:

 ```
 git clone https://github.com/SAP-samples/teched2022-IN261
-cd teched2022-IN261-main/tools/AEM Samples/src/basic-samples
 ```

+Then open your Explorer and open the folder that you have just cloned.

-You will have to enter your user and password for GitHub.
+You will find it in your user directory.

+Go to: teched2022-IN261-main/tools/AEM Samples/src/basic-samples

 ### Option 2 - Download and unzip